 An experimental orchard was established at UC Davis in 2013.
 Half of the French prune trees were planted in the soil native to the field in Yolo County (eg Rincon silty clay loam) and half were planted in soil imported from Merced County (eg. Delhi sandy loam).
-Prior to planting dormant nursery stock in February 2013, the site was prepared by augering each tree site with a 30-inch auger and refilling with either the native soil or the imported sandy soil.
+Prior to planting dormant nursery stock in February 2013, the site was prepared by augering each tree site with a 30-inch diameter auger and refilling with either the native soil or the imported sandy soil.
 The test orchard contains 64 prune trees planted in a 10 by 20 spacing and irrigated with microsprinklers at each tree.

 No herbicide treatments were imposed in 2013 in order to ensure good tree establishment.
 Beginning in spring 2014, the orchard was subjected to various treatment combinations of glyphosate and irrigation regimes (Table 1).
 The experimental design is a factorial arrangement of two soils, four glyphosate rates, and two post-treatment irrigation regimes and each treatment is replicated four times in single-tree plots.

-Glyphosate was applied three times in 2014 by research personnel using CO2-pressurized backpack sprayer and a 2-nozzle boom calibrated to deliver 20 GPA spray solution.
+Glyphosate was applied three times in 2014 and three times in 2015 by research personnel using CO2-pressurized backpack sprayer and a 2-nozzle boom calibrated to deliver 20 GPA spray solution.
 Treatments were applied to the soil at the base of the trees in order to mimic a "strip" application; spray boom orientation and tree protectors minimized any direct herbicide exposure to the tree bark or leaves.
 Immediately after each herbicide application, the post treatment drench treatments were imposed by applying an equivalent of one acre-inch of water in the immediate area of the tree.
 Water was contained with an earthen berm in order to force percolation into soil immediately surrounding the tree.

 Data collection in the first year of the trial included evaluations of tree growth and chlorophyll content at six time points during the growing season and shikimate accumulation after each treatment.
 Specifically, tree growth was evaluated by comparing canopy area as determined by digital photography and image analysis using ImageJ software and plotting changes over the season.
 Chlorophyll content was determined on representative new and older leaves from each tree using a SPAD meter; this provides an approximation of the "greenness" of the leaves which indicates overall health and function of the photosynthetic apparatus.
 Shikimate accumulation, which provides a measurement of whether glyphosate is inhibiting the target enzyme (EPSPS) in the shikimic acid pathway, was measured 14 days after each application.
 In this assay, multiple young leaves were collected from each tree, frozen and ground to a powder in liquid nitrogen and shikimate levels determined using a laboratory spectrophotometric assay.
 As a supplement to this field research, a greenhouse pot experiment was conducted using the same soils to evaluate the potential effects of glyphosate on soil micronutrient availability, namely zinc, iron, copper, manganese, nickel, calcium, and magnesium.
 Soils were treated with 0, 1x, or 32x glyphosate doses, the herbicide was thoroughly mixed in the soil, and pots were incubated under irrigated conditions.
 Soil samples were extracted using both DTPA and Mehlich III methods and the extractant samples were sent to the UC Davis Analytical Lab for nutrient analyses.
+After leaf-fall in 2014, trunk diameter was compared to the trunk diameter of each tree prior to treatment initiation in spring 2014 to assess relative growth rates.